elixir-europe-training/ELIXIR-Training-SPLASH/pages/contribute/working_with_git.md

 ## The advantage of working locally: previewing your changes through your web browser

 The website is build on GitHub using Jekyll, a simple, static site generator based on ruby.
 When you have a local copy cloned onto your computer, it is possible to generate the website based on this repo.
-This makes it possible to preview changes live, every time you save a file from within the GitHub rdmkit repo.
-Follow these steps to deploy the website based on your local clone (copy) of the rdmkit repo:
+This makes it possible to preview changes live, every time you save a file from within the GitHub ELIXIR-Training-SPLASH repo.
+Follow these steps to deploy the website based on your local clone (copy) of the ELIXIR-Training-SPLASH repo:

-Make sure you have cloned the rdmkit repo:
+Make sure you have cloned the ELIXIR-Training-SPLASH repo:

     git clone git@github.com:USERNAME/ELIXIR-Training-SPLASH.git
-    cd rdmkit
+    cd ELIXIR-Training-SPLASH

 To run the website locally, you can either use [Docker](https://www.docker.com/) or use Jekyll directly after installing various dependencies.